designsystemscoalition/design-systems-slack/code-of-conduct.md

 	* Referring to an individual in a way that demeans or challenges the validity of their racial identity
 	* Mocking someone’s real or perceived accent or first language.
 * Retaliating against anyone who files a complaint that someone has violated this code of conduct.

+### Open & Honest Sharing

+When it comes to sharing resources, please be open and honest about any costs associated with using the resource.
+If there is a price, or if there is a sign up form (which comes at a cost at providing personal information), then that needs to be made very clear when announcing.

 ## Reporting